jreisinger/docs/data/notes/sec/detecing-incidents.md

 Alerting is where the art lies in log analysis.
 You need a balance between too many false positives and no alerts at all.
 You need a feedback loop to know whether to modify (increase threshold) or remove an alert.
 Consider running periodic tests that will generate alerts.

-There are some alerts that you should always follow up; e.g. multiple login failure for privileged users, malware detected.
+There are some alerts that you should always follow up; e.g. multiple login failures for privileged users, malware detected.
 When logs stop flowing is a security issue too!

 Automated responses have potential to disrupt your business.
 Also can be leveraged by attackkers - an easy DoS attack using a simple port scanner or a few failed logins.